clarkjo12/Easy-Weather-OBS/README.md

 === Test Weather App ===

-Download the ZIP for this app; towards the top right of GitHub.
+Download the ZIP for this app; click the Green button "<>Code" -> "Download Zip"

 Once you have your URL working; open "weather.js" in your code editor- then add your working weather URL to the code, pictured below - then Save <br>